-Deferred compensation of \$1.4 million and \$1.7 million for the periods ending March 31, 2006 and December 31, 2005, respectively, relating to unvested restricted stock were reclassified to additional paid-in capital in accordance with SFAS 123(R).
+Deferred compensation of \$1.7 million for the period ending December 31, 2005, relating to unvested restricted stock was reclassified to additional paid-in capital in accordance with SFAS 123(R).
+As of June 30, 2006, the Company has deferred unearned compensation related to its unvested restricted stock of approximately \$2.8 million.